Are you thinking about planning the best road trip ever?! Right now is a great time to plan a road trip!

 Starting your trip with a lot of patience will benefit you as you travel with your kids.
 One of my 10 hacks for making a road trip with kids a good experience is preparing before you go.

 My favorite hack is to buy special treats from the dollar store to hand out as we drive across the country.
-This is a life saver!
+This is a lifesaver!
+Also, there are many headphones that will help kids calm down and get some sleep.
 There are definitely extra things you can do as you plan a road trip and you have kids along for the journey.

 Contributed By: Hessunacademy.com